goat-io/goat-docsify/0.1.0/getting_started/installation.md

 ### Local Development Server

-As we already have **_NODE.JS_** installed in our machine, starting the development server is as easy as running `goat serve` inside the project's folder.
+As we already have **_Node.JS_** installed in our machine, starting the development server is as easy as running `goat serve` inside the project's folder.
 This command will start the API server at `http://localhost:3001` and the API manager at `http://localhost:3001/#`

 ![alt text](imgs/cli-serve.png "Goat serve")